libby2cm/wsl-configs/README.md

 - Active HASS environment
 - FPP instance online on local network
-- Unifi Protect (with Gen4 or newer cameras) is integrated with Home Assistant and non-overlapping object detecton zones are set on each camera used for visitor tracking.
-Non-overlapping object zones are important to cut down on duplicate counts.
+- Unifi Protect (with Gen4 or newer cameras) is integrated with Home Assistant
+- Non-overlapping object detecton zones are defined on each camera to be monitored for visitor tracking.
+Non-overlapping object detection zones (I'm using 70% confidence on the zones, ymmv) are important to cut down on duplicate counts.

 ### The premise of operation is below: